blakekotter/portfolio/BankingApp/README.md

 # Banking App

 ## Overview
-The Banking App is a comprehensive platform designed to streamline banking operations for admins, employees, and customers.
-It includes dedicated dashboards for each user role, allowing for efficient management of accounts, transactions, and system monitoring.
+The Banking App platform is designed to mimic banking operations for admins, employees, and customers.
+It features dedicated dashboards for each user role, making it easy to manage accounts and handle transactions.

 ## Technologies Used
 - React.js for the front-end